Burial Locations of John the Baptist's Head

 Machaerus

-Nicephorus and Symeon Metaphrastes say that Herodias had it buried in the fortress of Machaerus (in accordance with Josephus).
+Nicephorus and Symeon Metaphrastes say that Herodias had it buried in the fortress of Machaerus (a Herodian fortress east of the Dead Sea).
+It is identified by Josephus as the site of John the Baptist's imprisonment and execution, with tradition, including early church historians, suggesting the initial burial of his head occurred within the citadel to prevent veneration.
 In The Antiquities of the Jews (Book 18:116-19), Josephus also confirmed that Herod Antipas “slew” John the Baptist after imprisoning him at Machaerus, because he feared John’s influence might enable him to start a rebellion.

 Maqam Yahya